 Should statements are blacklisted in popular talking therapy.
 According to popular psychology, shoulds often come from external sources – from childhood, cultural or religious pressures – rather than reflecting your truest desires.
 Instead, they can be rooted in guilt, shame, panic or inadequacy; a perception that what you’re currently doing isn’t enough.

 Hidden narratives had been undermining my life choices

 I should go to that party.
 I should go to the gym.
 I should have a more creative job.
 I should be on the property ladder.
 These statements often feature in the voice in our heads.
 Sometimes we also hear them said out loud from those around us, like our newly single friend reluctantly signing up to that dating app – I should get back out there.

-Since entering my 30s, I’ve noticed certain shoulds calling to me more urgently (get married, have kids, be successful, be better with money), intermingling with the existing ones (be well-travelled, look after my health, be a good friend and committed family member).
+Since entering my 30s, I’ve noticed certain shoulds calling to me more urgently (get married, have kids, be successful, be better with money), intermingling with the existing ones (be well-traveled, look after my health, be a good friend and committed family member).

 Asking this one simple question streamlined my decision-making

 For instance, I’d berate myself for my lack of broodiness when friends shared baby pictures on WhatsApp, rather than accepting the way I instinctively felt.
 Or feeling FOMO for turning down a group ski trip, even though I’ve never wanted to ski.